Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

 \subsection{Tense Logics}

-Tense logics were invented by Prior in the 1950’s~\cite{Pri57}, and are types of normal modal logics that not only include the $\dia$ and $\Box$ modalities, but the \emph{converse modalities} $\bldia$ and $\blbox$.
+Tense logics were invented by Prior in the 1950s~\cite{Pri57}, and are types of normal modal logics that not only include the $\dia$ and $\Box$ modalities, but the \emph{converse modalities} $\bldia$ and $\blbox$.
 These modalities are interpreted in a temporal manner, that is, $\Diamond$ is read as ``in some future moment,'' $\Box$ is read as ``in every future moment,'' $\bldia$ is read as ``in some past moment,'' and $\blbox$ is read as ``in every past moment.''
-In this paper, we consider the \emph{minimal tense logic $\logickt$}~\cite{BlaRijVen01}, whose language $\langten$ is defined via the following grammar in BNF:
+In this paper, we consider the \emph{minimal tense logic $\logickt$}~\cite{BlaRijVen01}, whose language $\langten$ is defined by adding tense modalities to \eqref{eq:lang:and-or}:

 where $p$ ranges over $\Prop$, $\qdia \in \{\dia,\bldia\}$, and $\qbox \in \{\Box,\blbox\}$.
 Formulae from $\langten$ are in negation normal form as this will simplify the sequent systems we consider later on.
 Note that negation $\neg$ and implication $\imp$ can be defined as usual; see e.g.~\cite{CiaLyoRamTiu21}.
 Like formulae in $\langmod$, we interpret formulae from $\langten$ over modal Kripke models (\dfn~\ref{def:modal-kripke-model}).